JinalDarji028/Task_08_-Bais_Detection/README.md

 # Research Task 08 – Bias Detection in LLM Data Narratives

-This repository contains the final implementation for **Research Task 08: Bias Detection in LLM Data Narratives** (Nov 15 submission), building on the experimental design and data-collection progress reported on Nov 1.
+This repository contains the final implementation for **Research Task 08: Bias Detection in LLM Data Narratives** building on the experimental design and data-collection progress.

 ## Objective